bilo1967/rebooth/README.md

 ReBooth needs:
 * a SMPT server to send email invitations to students;
 * a few info to correctly generate these invitations;
-* a directory writable by the web server to store teacher's audio files, student's recordings and temporary stuff;
+* a directory writable by the web server to store instructor's audio files, student's recordings and temporary stuff;
 * private and public key for Google Captcha v2 (optional);
 * instructions on how to access your authentication mudule (see next section).

-All of these settings must be done in the [config/config.inc.php](config/config.inc.php) file.
+All of these settings must be implemented in the [config/config.inc.php](config/config.inc.php) file.
 See the comments on the file itself for details.

 ### authentication module

 _ReBooth_ is meant to be used within your organization and to authenticate users via your infrastructure.
-Some examples are provided but no authentication mechanism is actually implemented: you'll have to write your authentication module by your own.
-In this module you will implement an authentication function accepting a username a a password as parameters which returns _true_ if the authentication succeeds, _false_ otherwise.
-The module file has to be placed be in the [auth](auth) directory, where you'll find a few examples you may adapt for your needs.
+Some examples are provided but no authentication mechanism is actually implemented: you will have to write your authentication module by your own.
+In this module you will implement an authentication function accepting a username and a password as parameters which returns _true_ if the authentication succeeds, _false_ otherwise.
+The module file has to be placed be in the [auth](auth) directory, where you'll find a few examples that you may adapt to your needs.
 The authentication module file and function name are then set in the [config/config.inc.php](config/config.inc.php) file.

 This is an example dummy authentication module accepting any valid email address as username and 'apriti sesamo' as password.
 ```php